-Your baby develops inside the womb (uterus) during pregnancy and is surrounded by amniotic fluid.
-The placenta, which is attached to the inside of the womb, helps bring oxygen and nutrients to the fetus from the mother.
-Oxygen and nutrient-rich blood travels through vessels that run between the uterus and placenta.
-This blood is delivered to the baby through the umbilical cord, which arises from the placenta.
-Conditions that affect the uterus, placenta, umbilical cord and amniotic fluid can cause birth injuries that result in permanent lifelong conditions.
+The fetus develops inside the womb (uterus) during pregnancy and is surrounded by amniotic fluid.
+The placenta, which is attached to the inside of the womb, helps bring oxygen and nutrients to the fetus from the mother and removes waste.
+Oxygen and nutrient-rich blood travels through vessels that run between the uterus and placenta, and this blood is delivered to the baby through the umbilical cord, which arises from the placenta.
+Conditions that affect the uterus, placenta, umbilical cord, and amniotic fluid can cause birth injuries that result in the baby having hypoxic ischemic encephalopathy (HIE), infection, sepsis, meningitis, brain damage, seizures, cerebral palsy, and other lifelong conditions.

 High blood pressure (hypertension) during pregnancy can prevent the placenta from getting enough blood, which means the baby will receive less oxygen and nutrients.
-Preeclampsia is a more severe form of hypertension, and it is diagnosed when the mother has hypertension that is diagnosed after 20 weeks of gestation along with dysfunction in some major organs.
+Preeclampsia is a more severe form of hypertension, and Preeclampsia occurs when the mother has high blood pressure that has been diagnosed after 20 weeks of gestation along with dysfunction in some major organs (2).

-High blood pressure and preeclampsia increase a baby’s risk of:
+High blood pressure and preeclampsia increase a baby’s risk of having the following conditions:

 - Poor fetal growth